-In preparing this Statement the Trustees have consulted the Sponsoring Employer (Valero Operations Support, Ltd, the "Sponsor"), to ascertain whether there are any material issues of which the Trustees should be aware in agreeing the Plan's investment arrangements.
+In preparing this Statement the Trustees have consulted the Sponsoring Employer, to ascertain whether there are any material issues of which the Trustees should be aware in agreeing the Plan's investment arrangements.
 The Trustees have also received and considered written advice from Mercer Limited ("the Investment Consultant").